Why Keep a Dream Journal? The Benefits

 Does Journaling Actually Improve Dream Recall?

-Yes, consistently recording dreams conditions the brain to prioritize dream memory, significantly increasing recall frequency and vividness.
+Yes, consistently recording dreams can condition the brain to prioritize dream memory and improve recall for many people.

 By engaging in the act of journaling immediately upon waking, you signal to your brain that this data is valuable.
 Over time, this strengthens the neural pathways responsible for dream access.